jjroth89/Sous-Vide/README.md

 - Updated README

 ### v0.3.2 - Future Release
-*This will be the first version after the first test with live heating source and water pump.
-Expect bug fixing!*
+**This will be the first version after the first test with live heating source and water pump.
+Expect bug fixing!**
+- Minor code refactoring
+- TODO: Add timer pause if temperature drops XºC from targetTemp and resume if restored
 - TODO: Display time in HH:MM:SS format
 - TODO: Implement a progress bar in the output (on hold until OLED display arrives)
+- TODO: Add bluetooth interface
 - TODO: Add a visual connection diagram to the Arduino Connection Diagram section